 Beyond that, we have loads of ideas but no definite itinerary.
 We must leave Europe in June or July due to the necessary but annoying Schengen Visa rules, at which time we’ll probably head to Asia for the summer.

-While in that part of the world, we hope to visit our dream destinations of Osaka (Daryl) and Melbourne (Mindi) along with stints in Vietnam and Thailand before returning to Europe so that we can munch on genuine Neapolitan pizza this fall.
+While in that part of the world, we hope to visit our dream destinations of Osaka (Daryl) and Melbourne (Mindi) along with stints in Vietnam and Thailand before returning to Europe so that we can munch on genuine Neapolitan pizza again this fall.